IPFA – A Day in the Life of Mweneni Nashilongo, WEPCo

 4. What does success look like for me?

-In my role, reaching the major project milestones and but also successful delivering in the different areas of the project development process on a day-to-day basis.
+In my role, reaching the major project milestones but also successfully delivering in the different areas of the project development process on a day-to-day basis.
 With a bright as day team, we appreciate every step of the journey.

 5. Why should people consider working in infrastructure?

-Working in infrastructure is an advocacy for access to the essentials that shape our daily lives; shelter, education, water, and the connections that keep us close to the people and things we love.
-It brings fullness and dignity to countless lives.
+Working in infrastructure is advocacy for access to the essentials that shape our daily lives; shelter, education, water, and the connections that keep us close to the people and things we love.
+It brings a fullness and dignity to countless lives.

 The industry is diverse in its clientele, team composition, and project sectors, offering a wide range of career paths.
 For these reasons, infrastructure remains an exciting and rewarding field.